 Waterbody Fact Sheets

 The LOEs and Decisions for each waterbody are included in Waterbody Fact Sheets.
 Error!
 Reference source not found. shows the relationship between the three document types.
 In each waterbody, data from multiple pollutants may be assessed, resulting in more than one waterbody-pollutant Decision.
-Detailed Waterbody Fact Sheets for all waterbodies assessed for the 2020-2022 Integrated Report are available in Appendix C.
+Detailed Waterbody Fact Sheets for all waterbodies assessed for the 2020-2022 Integrated Report are available in Appendix B.

 Figure 2-3: Waterbody Fact Sheets – Information Summary